 Critically, methods training will synthesise a broad range of methodologies from pertinent disciplines.
 This will enhance students’ research and nurture new transdisciplinary perspectives and collaborations.
 This type of training also amplifies research impact by ensuring heightened disciplinary literacy and articulation.

-Students also engage with the generic training provision provided for Arts & Humanities students at the University of Plymouth delivered through the Doctoral Training Centre and Doctoral College.
+Students also engage with the generic training provision provided for Arts & Humanities students at the University of Plymouth delivered through the School of Art, Design and Architecture and Doctoral College.

 CODEX also supports Post-Doctoral researchers and professional artists and designers in residence.
 Contact Professor Mike Phillips the CODEX Director with an outline Research Proposal.